Matt-Jones-Developer/wi-finder_free_wifi_finder/README.md

 AS digital nomads, we work to travel.
 One day my office is a Starbucks and the next an airport lounge.
 Utilising local network providers is not always possible, so it’s critical I can find free wi-fi.

-We wanted users to be able to quickly log into a web app on their phone and hit one button to easily find my nearest free wi-fi hot-spot.
+We wanted users to be able to quickly log into a web app on their phone and hit one button to easily find their nearest free wi-fi hot-spot.
 They need to be able to see on the map how they can get there, what food and entertainment is nearby and get logged on to some wifi.
 When  planning trips in advance we want to be able to put in any destination details to find out what free WiFi is available in that area to the user.

 SO that way, they can always be connected when they need to be.